Mouthwatering vegan black bean soup made with roasted poblanos and tomatillos, corn, red onions, carrots, celery, and cilantro.

-Close the lid and pressure cook for 25 minutes if using dry pre-soaked beans or 15 minutes if you are using pre-cooked black beans or black beans from a can.
+Close the lid and pressure cook for 15 minutes if you are using pre-cooked black beans or black beans from a can.

 When the black bean soup has finished cooking, allow the pressure cooker to release pressure on its own.
 This gives the beans a chance to cook a little more, resulting in a creamier bean and broth.